Pom Pom Socklets

 Now, two decades later, I’m loving making these socks!
 They reduce sock making to the most fun parts, to the action of the sock: the heel, the gusset, the toe.
 And so many color possibilities, I could fill a drawer… -Whitney

 - 2 skeins of Hand Jive’s Nature’s Palette 100% merino wool.
+Each skein is approximately 185 yards/ 50 grams; approximately 185 yards required per pair of socks.
 These colors are Coral and Walnut.
-Please note that to make 2 pairs of socks you will probably need all 185 yards of these skeins, so be careful substituting…
+(NOTE: These two skeins will make 2 pairs of socks!)

 - 1 Susan Bates Pom Pom Maker (Optional – you can also make pom poms with a handmade cardboard template.)